Ced/StrasGPT/README.md

   <img src="assets/llama_math-info.png" width="300" height="300" alt="Cute Llama">
 </p>

-This program is a direct C implementation of the Qwen 3.5 / Qwen3 / LLaMa 3.x /
+This program is a direct C implementation of the transformer architecture, capable to run inference for, e.g., Qwen 3.5 / GPT-OSS / Mistral / LLaMa 3.x LLMs.
-Mistral LLM transformer architecture, reusing the tokenizer and the sampler of Andrej Karpathy's [llama2.c](https://github.com/karpathy/llama2.c) project and its fork by James Delancey [llama3.c](https://github.com/jameswdelancey/llama3.c) (we warmly thank you!).
+It originally derived from Andrej Karpathy's [llama2.c](https://github.com/karpathy/llama2.c) project and its fork by James Delancey [llama3.c](https://github.com/jameswdelancey/llama3.c) (we warmly thank you!).
 Given an input prompt, StrasGPT can generate a text that continues it, and it also supports basic interactive chat.
 It was initially designed as a parallel